 Below are samples of some of the documents we will request.
 Not all students will need all of the forms listed.
 The forms specific to you are located on your Albert "To-Do" list in and in the initial verification request.

-Students and any parents or spouses who are included on the FAFSA and who did not file taxes will need to verify income they received.
+Students and any parents or spouses who are included on the FAFSA and who did not file taxes may need to verify income they received.
 If a W-2 was received, a copy will be required.
+You may also be asked to submit an IRS Verification of Non-filing Letter.

 All students (and parents of dependent students) are required to sign their Verification Certification indicating that the documents that they are submitting are true and that they understand the implications of submitting invalid information.